-“If you drop me now, I swear I’ll hex you all the way to the hospital wing.”
-She said, clinging to him for fear of heights and falling to her death.
+“If you drop me now, I swear I’ll hex you all the way to the hospital wing,” she warned, clinging to him for fear of heights and falling to her death.

 A brisk wind swept up against the castle wall, which caused her to bury her head into his shoulder.

-“I’ll have to remember that.”
-He said with a smile as he whipped her around so that she safely landed on her feet at the bottom of the steps.
+“I’ll have to remember that,” he replied with a smile as he whipped her around so that she safely landed on her feet at the bottom of the steps.

 Scolding herself for trusting him with her life on such treacherous outdoor stairs, she entered the space directly under the courtyard completely surprised at what she felt and saw.

 The first thing that she noticed was the warm air engulfing her senses.
 She welcomed the heat on her face just as she noticed that the walls appeared to be moving, but it was too dark to really see them.

 With a smooth, slow wave of his wand, tiny flames within evenly-spaced glass jars began lighting the dark space all around them, bringing it to life in a soft glow so that she could finally witness the magical spectacle on the walls.